Hoverbear/hoverbear.org/content/codex/dev_envs/windows/wsl/_index.md

 # Systemd in WSL2

-You can use a hack such as [this one](https://hoverbear.org/blog/getting-the-most-out-of-wsl/#get-systemd-functional), but really, this isn't a good solution.
+You can use a hack such as [this one](https://hoverbear.org/blog/getting-the-most-out-of-wsl/#get-systemd-functional), but really, this isn't a good solution. *(Largely because Microsoft updates it a lot and things break often.)*

 I suggest you investigate a Hyper-V, VMWare, or VirtualBox VM.
 Alternatively, if you have another disk, dual booting is quite reasonable if you give each OS a disk.